risk-first/website/estimating/Fill-The-Bucket.md

 Also, we shouldn't expect measurement in the real world to ever be exact,  we are always going to see a _distribution_ of times.

-Where we are able to see measurements clustering-around-the-mean, this gives rise to a [Gaussian (or Normal) distribution]() of measurements.
+Where we are able to see measurements clustering-around-the-mean, this gives rise to the familiar [Normal Distribution](https://en.wikipedia.org/wiki/Normal_distribution) of measurements.

 <div id="simulation" />